Lanred-Dev/justreddit/README.md

 A simple package for getting random posts, random images, random SubReddits, and SubReddit info.

-## IMPORTANT: justreddit will be entering maintenance mode soon.
-This does not mean that the package will stop being supported!
-Just do not expect any new features/breaking changes in the future.

 ## Installation

 Current release (3.0.0+) requires Node.js 12.20.0 at minimum.